cam-cambridge/cam-cambridge.github.io/_pages/home.md

   </a>
 </div>

-**Photo credits:** © Felice Frankel, research scientist, Department of Chemical Engineering at MIT
+**Photo credits:** © Felice Frankel, research scientist, Department of Chemical Engineering at MIT, Douglas Brion, PhD student, Department of Engineering at University of Cambridge

 The group is working on: